rokf/janet-ulid/README.md

 > [!WARNING]
 >
-> It is not (yet) using cryptographically safe random number generator.
+> It is not (yet) using a cryptographically safe random number generator.
 See [#1](https://github.com/rokf/janet-ulid/issues/1) for details.

 ## Installation